 ABSENCES OR MOVING FROM THE RANCHERIA.

 Absences.
-In no circumstance shall an Assignee be away for more than six (6) months within a twelve (12) month period for work or health purposes.
+In no circumstance shall an Assignee be away for more than twelve (12) months total within any twenty-four (24) month period for any purpose, excluding a deployed member of the military.
+If an Assignee is absent from their assignment longer than three (3) months, it shall designate a caretaker of the property, who is a member of the Tribe, for the length of their absence.
+The Assignee must provide notice of the designation to the Tribe’s Housing Department on or before an absence of three (3) months or more.

 Active military deployed away from the Rancheria for any extended period may designate a family member or Tribal Member to live on their assignment during their absence.
 Notice of the designation shall be submitted to the Housing Department at least thirty (30) days, but not less than ten (10) days, prior to the deployment.
 The designated member shall be subject to eligibility requirements outlined in Section 7(a) and must sign and agree to the Tribe’s occupancy standards, codes and jurisdiction prior to moving into the assignment.

 Notice.
 When a person who holds an assignment moves either temporarily or permanently from the Rancheria, they shall notify the Housing Department in writing at least ten (10) days in advance of the move and state whether they intend to return and the approximate date of return.
 If a person holding an assignment notifies the appropriate department that they are permanently moving from the Rancheria, the assignment shall terminate as of the date the person leaves and the Tribal Council shall have the right to reassign it.
 The Assignee shall have the right to request that the assignment be reassigned in accordance with their submitted Assignment Designation Form.